JeffVandrewJr/btcqbo/invoice-mode.md

 You only need to activate the plugin once, as going forward after activation the plugin should update automatically when you update BTCPay.

-To activate, log into your LunaNode or other VPS via SSH and run the commands below.
+To activate, log into your LunaNode or other VPS via SSH [(click here if you forgot how)](https://github.com/JeffVandrewJr/btcqbo/blob/master/ssh.md) and run the commands below.
 Don't forget the trailing hyphen in the first command, as it's important.

 ```bash
 # Log in as root and load environment variables of BTCPayServer